How to take part in European tenders

 Threshold amounts

 The same threshold amounts apply to all countries in the EU and are set by the European Commission every two years based on Guidelines.
 The current threshold amounts apply from 1 January 2024 to 31 December 2025.
-Different Guidelines specify different threshold amounts.
+The amount is without VAT and different Guidelines specify different threshold amounts.
 Central governments like the Dutch government, for example, have to issue European tenders for all supplies and services from €143,000.

 Dutch business owners can also submit bids for tenders issued in other EU member states.
 You do not need a company abroad to do this.